 If the inability to recall where you put your keys, parked your car, or remember the name of someone you just met has you convinced you’re losing your mind, you’re not alone — or off the mark.
 As you get older, your brain loses mass as cells die out, and memory goes with them.

-“It’s a very gradual process, but studies have found changes in the brains of people in their early 30s,” says neuroscientist Gary Small, director of the Memory and Aging Center at UCLA.
+“It’s a very gradual process, but studies have found changes in the brains of people in their early 30s,” says neuroscientist Dr. Gary Small of the Brain Research Institute at UCLA.
 “The risk for getting Alzheimer’s disease gets higher and higher as we age.”

 With increased life expectancy, chances of developing some form of dementia increase even further.
 “When it comes to brain aging, it’s one-third genetics, two-thirds lifestyle factors,” says Small, and while you can’t do much about your DNA, you can absolutely control the rest — and it can make a real difference.

-“A healthy lifestyle protects your brain,” says Dr. Small, enumerating four major components: diet, stress reduction, mental activity and exercise.
+“A healthy lifestyle protects your brain,” says Small, enumerating four major components: diet, stress reduction, mental activity, and exercise.
 He recommends the Mediterranean Diet, one high in antioxidant fruits and vegetables and omega-3 fatty acids found in fish, olive oil, and flaxseed.
 “You want to avoid processed and fast foods with a high glycemic index that spike blood sugar.
 It’s not good for your heart or your brain.
 And you want to control your caloric intake.
-Overweight-related illnesses like hypertension, high cholesterol, heart disease, and diabetes increase the risk of strokes and Alzheimer’s,” he cautions.
+Overweight-related illnesses like high blood pressure, high cholesterol, heart disease, and diabetes increase the risk of strokes and Alzheimer’s,” he cautions.

 Daily stress may be a fact of life, “but it’s not good for your brain.
 It’s not good for your memory,” says Small, citing a Stanford University study that showed shrinkage in the memory centers of animal subjects under chronic stress.
 In another study, the stress hormone cortisol had a similar effect on human volunteers, temporarily impairing their memory abilities.
 “Minimizing stress and getting a good night’s sleep is tremendously important in helping you focus.”